Clinical UM Guideline

 Description

-This document addresses the use of microprocessor controlled lower limb prostheses including, but not limited to, knee prostheses (such as the Otto-Bock C-Leg® device, the Genium Bionic Prosthetic System, the Genium X2® and X3® devices, the Ossur Rheo Knee®, and the Endolite Intelligent Prosthesis®) and foot-ankle prostheses (such as the Proprio Foot®, the PowerFoot BiOM, and the Endolite élan foot).
+This document addresses the use of microprocessor controlled lower limb prostheses including, but not limited to, knee prostheses (such as the Blatchford Intelligent Prosthesis®, Ottobock C-Leg® device, the Genium Bionic Prosthetic System, the Genium X2® and X3® devices, and the Ossur Rheo Knee®) and foot-ankle prostheses (such as the Blatchford élan foot, Proprio Foot®, and the emPOWER Ankle).

 Note: For additional information regarding lower limb prosthesis, please see: